Space Pioneer: Tianlong-3

 Tianlong-3 is a two-stage kerolox launch vehicle with a reusable first stage that is currently under development.
 It is designed to lift about 17t to LEO and 14t to 500km SSO, comparable to SpaceX's Falcon 9 launch vehicle.
-As of November 2023, the first launch is scheduled for June 2024, with two more launches planned before the end of 2024.
+As of November 2023, the first launch was scheduled for June 2024, with two more launches planned before the end of 2024.

 On 30 June 2024, a Tianlong-3 first stage rocket detached from its stand during a static fire test due to a structural failure, resulting in an unintentional launch.
 The rocket landed and exploded in the mountains 1.5 km southwest of the test site in Gongyi, China, and no casualties were reported.

 On 15 September 2025, Space Pioneer successfully static fired the first stage of Tianlong 3.
 More than a year after the unsuccessful June 2024 static fire, Space Pioneer has implemented 127 corrective measures, including doubling the amount of hold down arms.
 The test was performed on the HOS-1 sea launch platform of Haiyang Space Port, likely to prevent any potential danger to civilians were the first stage to detach again.
 Prior to the static fire, the nine engines performed gimballing tests.
 In total, the static fire lasted for approximately 30 seconds.
 The black smoke at the end can be attributed to excess kerosene at engine shutoff.

 Space Pioneer is targeting October to put Tianlong 3 on the pad at Jiuquan Satellite Launch Center.
 The launch will later be conducted in November or December.